Please send me information about this trip

 What skill level should photographers have?

 This trip is for all photographic skill levels, even iphone.
-It’s all about learning to see in new and different ways, and learning how to approach people.
+It’s all about observing the world around you in new and different ways, and learning how to approach people.
 Something not everyone is comfortable doing.

 "Learn how to make powerful, memorable travel images, become more comfortable approaching and photographing people, and feel more confident navigating unfamiliar cultures.
 Enrich your travel experiences by connecting with others through your camera and use it as a key into exploring other peoples’ lives."

 Are tripods allowed in Machu Picchu National Park?